Skip to content

 Field Type Required Default Description

-name string Yes Unique camera identifier.
-Used in topic names: /camera/{name}/compressed
+name string Yes Unique instance name.
+Used in topics: bubbaloop/global/{machine_id}/{name}/compressed

 url string Yes Full RTSP URL including credentials if needed